daveroscorla/orderbook/README.md

     };
 ```

 The thinking here is that book depths are pretty finite in terms of size, so look-ups on price should be relatively quick.
 Insertions and deletions from the front and end of the should be constant time and also have logarithmic complexity elsewhere.
-Resizing of the container will not be a problem as maps is generally implemented as a red black binary trees.
+Resizing of the container will not be a problem as maps are generally implemented as a red black binary trees.
 Using any hash based container here is not an option as we need to maintain ordering.
 We are using `std::greater` and `std::less` to make sure that bids are ordered in ascending price and offers in descending order.

 At each price level, we have a `std::deque`, to aggregate the orders: